Provable Acceleration for Diffusion Models under Minimal Assumptions: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 Section~\ref{sec:problem} reviews the background of SGMs and introduces our problem setup.
-Section~\ref{sec:result} presents our proposed accelerated sampler and theoretical guarantees.
-The analysis of the convergence theory is provided in Section~\ref{sec:analysis}.
-The detailed proofs and technical lemmas are deferred to the appendix.
-We conclude with a discussion of future directions in Section~\ref{sec:discussion}.
+Section~\ref{sec:result} presents our proposed accelerated sampler along with its theoretical guarantees.
+The convergence analysis is detailed in Section~\ref{sec:analysis}; with all technical proofs and lemmas deferred to the appendix.
+While our primary focus is on theory, we provide numerical experiments on a toy example in the appendix to validate our convergence results.
+Finally, we conclude with a discussion of future directions in Section~\ref{sec:discussion}.